Krish9Patel/Project133/README.md

 ## Backend (Django - `backend` directory)

-The backend provides the API for the Aura Log application.
+The backend provides the API for the application.

 ### Backend Setup: